Nick Newell: Bellator MMA

 On July 23, 2019, it was announced that Newell had signed a single-fight deal with Bellator MMA.
 Newell's debut took place at Bellator 225 against Corey Browning on August 24.
 He won the fight via an arm triangle submission in the first round.

 On September 18, 2019, Bellator president Scott Coker announced on his social media that Newell had signed a four-fight contract with the organization.
 In his first fight on that contract, Newell faced Manny Muro at Bellator 232 on October 26, 2019.
 He lost the back-and-forth fight via split decision.

 Newell was expected to face Zach Zane at Bellator 241 on March 13, 2020.
 However, the whole event was eventually cancelled due to the prevailing COVID-19 pandemic.

 Newell faced Bobby King at Bellator 260 on June 11, 2021.
 He lost the fight via split decision.

 Personal life

-Newell and his wife have two sons, Wyatt (born 2018) and Brady (born 2020).
+Newell and his wife have two sons.

 Newell's life story is the focus of the film Notorious Nick, where he is played by Cody Christian.

 Newell currently runs an MMA school called Fighting Arts Academy in Milford, Connecticut.